 \subsection{Entanglement Breaking and PPT channels}

-cq- and qc-channels defined in the previous section are particular instances of a larger group of CPTP transformations, called Entanglement Breaking (EB).
-As the name suggests, a channel $\Phi$ is EB if, when operating on half of joint input state $\rho_{QA}$ of $Q$ and of an ancillary system $A$, produces outputs states $(\Phi\otimes \id )(\rho_{QA})$ that are {\it separable} (i.e., not entangled)~\cite{HHHH09,GHUNE09}.
-These maps are closed under convex combination and channel concatenations, that is, given $\Phi_1$ and $\Phi_2$ EB, then $p \Phi_1 + (1-p) \Phi_2$ and $\Phi_1 \circ \Phi_2$ are also EB for all $p\in [0,1]$ (more generally concatenating an EB map with a generic CPTP map produces a EB channel).
-Necessary and sufficient condition for being EB can be found in Refs.~\cite{HSR03,R03} and, for the special case of infinite dimensional system, in Ref.~\cite{Holevo2008}.
+The cq- and qc-channels defined in the previous section are particular instances of a larger group of CPTP transformations, called Entanglement Breaking (EB).
+As the name suggests, a channel $\Phi$ is EB if, when operating on half of a joint input state $\rho_{QA}$ of $Q$ and of an ancillary system $A$, produces output states $(\Phi\otimes \id )(\rho_{QA})$ that are {\it separable} (i.e., not entangled)~\cite{HHHH09,GHUNE09} -- see Fig. \ref{fig4abc}c.
+These maps are closed under convex combination and channel concatenations, that is, given $\Phi_1$ and $\Phi_2$ EB, then $p \Phi_1 + (1-p) \Phi_2$ and $\Phi_1 \circ \Phi_2$ are also EB for all $p\in [0,1]$ (more generally concatenating an EB map with a generic CPTP map produces an EB channel).
+Necessary and sufficient conditions for being EB can be found in Refs.~\cite{HSR03,R03} and, for the special case of infinite dimensional systems, in Ref.~\cite{Holevo2008}.
 In particular, $\Phi$ is EB if and only if its associated CJ state~(\ref{CJiso}) is separable.
-Alternatively $\Phi$ is EB if and only if it is possible to identify a POVM $\{ F_k\}_{k}$ on $Q$ and collection of states $\{ \rho_{Q'}^{(k)}\}_{k}$ in the output space $Q'$ such that
+Alternatively $\Phi$ is EB if and only if it is possible to identify a POVM $\{ E_k\}_{k}$ on $Q$ and collection of states $\{ \rho_{Q'}^{(k)}\}_{k}$ in the output space $Q'$ such that